*Note to reader: Feel free to click on hotlinks embedded in our story for more Toque & Canoe images and video.

 We could chat for hours but Fernie Distillers is standing by.
 The new company, specializing in fine spirits and liqueurs, is behind the delicious looking cocktail featured in this story’s lead image.

 Called “Socher’s Secret,” the drink is named for the late Heiko Socher — an ambitious businessman credited with building Fernie into an internationally-renowned ski destination.
-(Fyi, the award-winning beverage, featuring the Earl Grey tea-infused liqueur Fernie Fog, is as tasty as it looks, thanks to bartender Bradley Naylor and his smoking sprig of rosemary technique.)
+(Featuring the Earl Grey tea-infused liqueur Fernie Fog, “Socher’s Secret” is as tasty as it looks thanks to bartender Bradley Naylor and his smoking sprig of rosemary technique.)

 Next up?
 A Wild Nature Tours experience with professional naturalist Lee-Anne Walker.
 No matter what your age, she’ll make you a curious student of nature and, if you’re lucky like we are, she’ll escort you to Fernie’s hidden urban wetlands which house a heronry, a refuge where great blue herons come to roost and raise their young.